ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 Oracles are applications that source, verify, and transmit external information (i.e., information stored off-chain) to smart contracts running on the blockchain.
 Besides “pulling” off-chain data and broadcasting it on Ethereum, oracles can also “push” information from the blockchain to external systems.
 An example is an oracle that unlocks a smart lock once the user sends the fee via an Ethereum transaction.

-Oracles act as a “bridge” connecting smart contracts and blockchains to the real world.
-Without oracles, smart contract applications would be limited in usefulness and real-world value.
-A blockchain oracle provides a mechanism for extracting real-world information which smart contracts can use to trigger state changes in the [Ethereum Virtual Machine](/developers/docs/evm/)
+Oracles act as a “bridge” connecting smart contracts on blockchains to the real world.
+Without oracles, smart contract applications would only be able to access on-chain data.
+A blockchain oracle provides a mechanism for triggering smart contract functions using real-world data.

 Oracles differ based on the source of data (one or multiple sources), direction of information (inbound or outbound), trust models (centralized or decentralized) and system architecture (immediate-read, publish-subscribe, and request-response).
 We can also distinguish between oracles that only retrieve external data (input oracles) and ones that perform computation off-chain (computational oracles).